janlammertyn/pseudonyms/making_pseudonyms.md

 We start by choosing a key, which will be used as a kind of password while hashing.
 The key should be kept secret.
 It is therefore important to remove the key from your code from the moment that the pseudonyms are created.
-If you want to keep the key safe and failing memory proof, put it in a password manager for later use.
+If you want to keep the key safe, put it in a password manager for later use.

 ``` r
 MySecret = "this is the secret Key which you should REMOVE from you code"
 ```

-The next step is choosing the personal data item you want to use to derive the hash codes from.
+The next step is choosing the personal data items you want to use to derive the hash codes from.
 Of course, for each person in the data set, this combination should be unique.
 Therefore, we chose to paste together the name, date of birth and gender into one long string.